Most advice on sales call reporting is backward

 When managers ignore the reports

-If managers don't use the data in one-on-ones, forecast reviews, and territory decisions, reps will stop caring.
-The fix is operational, not motivational.
+Many teams don’t have a reporting problem; they have a management discipline problem.
+If leaders don’t use the data in one‑on‑ones, forecast reviews, and territory decisions, reps stop caring.
 Make report usage part of manager expectations.
+A simple coaching rhythm works:

 - Review the rep dashboard before the meeting